swang8/virtualenv_quickstart/README.md

     deactivate  # use only globally installed packages sudo pip install some_package  # globally install this package (not recommended, note 'sudo' is required)

+## python3

+By default, python2 is used.
+To use python3:

+    mkvirtualenv py3proj --python=python3

 ## other options

 ### auto-restore last used virtual env in new terminals